beetbox/beets/docs/plugins/lyrics.rst

   Default: ``[]``
 - **bing_lang_to**: Language to translate lyrics into.
   Default: None.
+- **dist_thresh**: The maximum distance between the artist and title combination of the music file and lyrics candidate to consider them a match.
+  Lower values will make the plugin more strict, higher values will make it more lenient.
+This does not apply to the ``lrclib`` backend as it matches durations.
+  Default: ``0.11``.
 - **fallback**: By default, the file will be left unchanged when no lyrics are found.
 Use the empty string ``''`` to reset the lyrics in such a case.
   Default: None.